The best sandwich shop in every US state

 West Virginia: Yen's Sandwiches, Charleston

-This low-key spot in South Charleston brings a taste of Vietnam to West Virginia with its superb banh mis.
-Its Vietnamese baguettes, baked in-house, are packed with a choice of fillings (from Vietnamese pork ham and lemongrass beef to shredded pork and chicken), then topped with fresh vegetables and finished with a tangy garlic-chili sauce.
-The customers praise the pork meatball banh mi in particular.
+This low-key spot in South Charleston brings a taste of Vietnam to West Virginia with its superb bánh mì.
+Its baguettes, baked in-house, are packed with a choice of fillings (from Vietnamese ham and lemongrass beef to shredded pork and chicken), then topped with fresh vegetables and finished with a tangy garlic-chili sauce.
+Customers praise the pork meatball bánh mì in particular.

 Wisconsin: Stalzy's Deli, Madison

-Local favorite Stalzy's Deli is one for home comforts, with an emphasis on Wisconsin produce in generous proportions.
-The sandwiches are packed full of everything from roast beef to pork schnitzel and even meatloaf, but top choices include Reuben, Rachel (pictured), and Brooklyn Breakfast with pastrami.
+Local favorite Stalzy's Deli is the place to go for some home comforts, with an emphasis on Wisconsin produce in generous proportions.
+The sandwiches are packed full of everything from roast beef to pork schnitzel and even meatloaf, but top choices include the Reuben, the Rachel (pictured), and the Brooklyn Breakfast with pastrami.

 Wyoming: Night Heron Books & Coffeehouse, Laramie

-Wyoming’s Night Heron Books & Coffeehouse is exactly as its name implies; a bookshop with a great food and coffee offering.
-Reviews state that the coffee shop serves the best coffee in town, and claim its atmosphere to be ‘second to none.’
-Its bakery and sandwich offerings get switched up daily, and can often be found announced on Twitter, but particularly famed is the Bison Reuben sandwich.
+Wyoming’s Night Heron Books & Coffeehouse is exactly as its name implies: a bookshop with a great food and coffee offering.
+Reviews state that the shop serves the best coffee in town and claim its atmosphere to be ‘second to none.’
+Its bakery and sandwich offerings get switched up regularly, but particularly famed is the Bison Reuben sandwich.
 This is the perfect cozy spot to make yourself at home with coffee, a great sandwich, and your next favorite book.

 Comments